 Google disrupts Chinese-linked hackers that attacked 53 groups globally

-Feb 25 - Google disrupted a Chinese-linked hacking group that breached at least 53 organizations across 42 countries, the company said Wednesday.
+SAN FRANCISCO - Google disrupted a Chinese-linked hacking group that breached at least 53 organisations across 42 countries, the company said on Feb 25.

-The hacking group, tracked as UNC2814 and "Gallium,” has a nearly decade-long history of penetrating government organizations and telecommunications companies, the company said in findings shared exclusively with Reuters.
+The hacking group, tracked as UNC2814 and “Gallium”, has a nearly decade-long history of penetrating government organisations and telecommunications companies, the company said in findings shared exclusively with Reuters.

-“This was a vast surveillance apparatus used to spy on people and organizations throughout the world,” John Hultquist, chief analyst with Google Threat Intelligence Group, said.
+“This was a vast surveillance apparatus used to spy on people and organisations throughout the world,” Mr John Hultquist, chief analyst with Google Threat Intelligence Group, said.

 Google and unnamed partners terminated Google Cloud projects controlled by the hacking group, identified and disabled internet infrastructure it was using and disabled accounts the group used to access Google Sheets, which it used to carry out its targeting and data theft operations.